 The Skye Serpentarium, Broadford.
 Please believe that even if you have a snake phobia, you will enjoy and learn a lot from a visit to this unique attraction.

-There is a Public Swimming Pool in Portree.
+There is a Public Swimming Pool attached to the High School in Portree.

 Food and Drink

 There is a wide choice of Restaurants, Cafes and Hotels to suit all budgets, many featuring fresh Isle of Skye produce.
-Among the local choices are Edinbane Inn and The Lodge Hotel in Edinbane, Café Arriba in Portree, The Old School House Restaurant in Dunvegan and the Stein Inn and The Lochbay Seafood Restaurant, both in Stein.
+Among the local choices are Edinbane Inn and The Lodge Hotel in Edinbane, the Granary and Café Arriba in Portree, the Old School House Restaurant in Dunvegan and the Stein Inn and Lochbay Seafood Restaurant, both in Stein.